Azure-Samples/media-services-v3-rest-postman/README.md

 ## Set environment variables

 Get the values that will enable you to access AMS v3 APIs.
-Then, set the environment variables to the values you got.
+Then, set the environment variables to the values from the CLI or portal.

 The following bash shell script creates a service principal for the account and returns the app.config settings as xml